ua-datalab/QNLP/Project-Plan.md

 """

 Todo:
-- add their differences 1,2,6 to our code
+- add their differences 1,2,5,6 to our code
 - english
 	- add our OOV trick and see what accuracy you get for food IT (without all circuits)
  		- this is to check if person_0_n@n.l present in val issue will be taken care of by our embedding
 	-  inject oov words in val to their data and try above
  	-  why do they pick epoch 30- add early stopping or atleast plot dev and train accuracies/losses and pick a decent epoch yourself.
+  	-  reading
+  		- todo of 1: read more on sentences2diagram
+  	 	-  todo of 2: why ansatz dimension 2 and 2
+  	  	-  todo of 5 above: why no remove cups
+  	   	- todo of 7 above: why staggered weights
  -  Spanish
  	- todo: using Changes  1,2 and 5bobcatparser- run our code with spanish data.
 -